DanielE-J/WoW-Quiz/README.md

 * Creating a fun and knowledgeable game that users will want to improve on until learning it all.
 * The game should be fully responsive to be able to be played on different devices.

+## User Experience

+### Target Audience
+- casual gamers
+- people who like World of Warcraft
+- people looking to test there knowledge